 Outside of the story of Jesus’ Passion and Resurrection, there is no other Biblical passage that I read more often than Genesis 1.
 Within my spiritual walk, the story of creation provides an endless resource of unfathomable depth to contemplate the great mysteries and questions of our faith.
 My goal during Epiphany is to introduce you to and bring you along on my contemplative journey through Genesis 1.
 Among other topics, we will be discussing the nature of God, the work of the Trinity, the nature of time, how to read the Scriptures, the (non-)existence of evil, who we are, the nature of salvation, and our responsibilities to creation.
 The story of Creation opens up each of these topics for our consideration.
 Ultimately, however, the story of Creation is the story of our salvation in Jesus Christ.
 It is the story of each of us being brought out of darkness into light, being formed and filled in the Word and Spirit, and being recreated in the image of God so that we can all come to that blessed eternal sabbath rest.

-If you want to begin looking deeper into Genesis 1, I will be using the Confessions.
+If you want to begin looking deeper into Genesis 1, I will be using The JPS Torah Commentary on Genesis and will attach the relevant excerpts for your review.
+If you have time this week, please read over this commentary.
+The great meanings of the text originate within its Hebrew origins, not our English translations.
+I have also attached Book (Chapter) 13 of St. Augustine’s Confessions.
 St. Augustine (354-430) converts to his mother’s religion of Christianity because of his contemplation of Genesis 1.
-He ends his “Confessions” (which is the story of his conversion) with the most profound and sublime interpretation of the story of Creation ever written.
+He ends his “Confessions” (the story of his conversion) with the most profound and sublime interpretation of the story of Creation ever written.
 As we walk through Genesis 1, I will have shorter excerpts from the “Confessions.”
 There is no requirement that you read Augustine.